Pipedream with Dylan Pierce

 00:44:30 - Dylan Pierce

 Yeah.
-And I, I think from my deep dive before old Reddit.com has just an easier HTML structure to scrape the new one.
-You can.
-It's just not.
-It's using the Same kind of Twitter dynamic class names we saw if you guys choose to include that clip.
+And I think from my deep dive before, old.reddit.com just has an easier HTML structure to scrape.
+The new one is using the same kind of Twitter dynamic class names we saw, if you guys choose to include that clip.
 But this will hopefully extract the text.
-But there's also cool like things you can do inside the HTML like grab upvotes.
-There's a straight up like upvotes span that gives you both down votes and upvotes.
-So dislikes zero upvotes is one or score is one.
+There's also cool stuff you can do inside the HTML, like grab upvotes.
+There's a straight-up upvotes span that gives you both downvotes and upvotes.
+So dislikes is zero, upvotes is one, or score is one.
 Yeah, that's pretty cool.

 00:45:12 - Anthony Campolo